 Description: In 1968, a state-of-the art track light system was installed along the full length of the Track.
 The original lighting system consists of telephone poles with 110W light bulbs attached to the very top of the pole.
 In 1992, the bulbs were updated to 220W to create more energy efficiency.
-The light system is a unique feature at Firebird, as most dragstrips did not have lighting or offer evening races.
-The Lighting is an important piece of the district and is essential to the purpose of the entertainment sporting complex.
+The light system is a unique feature at Firebird, as most dragstrips do not have lighting or offer night races.
+The lighting is an important piece of the district and is essential to the purpose of the entertainment sporting complex.
 Firebird Raceway was the only lighted track in Idaho when constructed.
 Although the bulbs/electrical mechanics have been upgraded the lighting system and poles still retain integrity of design, location, setting, and materials.
-The Lighting dates to 1968, is within the period of significance, and contributes to the historic appearance and overall integrity of the district.
+The lighting dates to 1968, is within the period of significance, and contributes to the historic appearance and overall integrity of the district.

+Ada, Idaho County and State Firebird Raceway Name of Property

+8. Statement of Significance

+Applicable National Register Criteria

-Firebird Ra Ada, Idaho Name of Prop ty County and State 8.
-Sta ement of Signific cance ble National Reg gister Criteria boxes for the criteria qualifying the property for National Register X sociated with events that have made s of our history. a significant contribution to the B. Property is ass sociated with the lives of persons sig gnificant in our past. construction o odies the distinctive characteristics or represents the work of a master, or a significant and distinguishable entitinction. r possesses high artistic values, O. Property has y history. yielded, or is likely to yield, informa ntion important in prehistory or Considerations "in all the boxes A. Owned by a re eligious institution or used for religi ous purposes B. Removed from m its original location C. A birthplace of or grave O. A cemetery E. A reconstructe ed building, object, or structure F. A commemor rative property Х G. Less than 50 y years old or achieving significance v within the past 50 years
+(Mark "x" in one or more boxes for the criteria qualifying the property for National Register listing.)

+- A. Property is associated with events that have made a significant contribution to the broad patterns of our history. - B. Property is associated with the lives of persons significant in our past. - C. Property embodies the distinctive characteristics of a type, period, or method of construction or represents the work of a master, or possesses high artistic values, or represents a significant and distinguishable entity whose components lack individual distinction. - D. Property has yielded, or is likely to yield, information important in prehistory or history.

-rebird Raceway Ada, Idaho
+Criteria Considerations

+(Mark "x" in all the boxes that apply.)

+- A. Owned by a religious institution or used for religious purposes

+- B. Removed from its original location

+- C. A birthplace or grave

+- D. A cemetery

+- E. A reconstructed building, object, or structure

+- F. A commemorative property - G. Less than 50 years old or achieving significance within the past 50 years

-ame of Property County and State
+Name of Property Areas of Significance (Enter categories from instructions.)
+ENTERTAINMENT/RECREATION Ada, Idaho County and State

-Areas of Significance

-(Enter categories from instructions.)

-ENTERTAINMENT/RECREATION

-Period of Significance

-1968 - 1978
+Period of Significance 1968 - 1978

-1908 - 1978